zuloo/gists/README.md

 And the file ~/.gistsrc (which stores the 'gists' configuration) will be written with your GitHub api authentication token.

+Anytime you can revoke your authentication token in your [applications page](https://github.com/settings/applications) on GitHub.

 Use it!
 -------